kolkhis/tech-notes/linux/tools/passwd.md

 | `-w, --warndays` | Sets days of warning before password expiration.
 | `-x, --maxdays`  | Sets the max number of days a password stays valid before requiring a change.

+### `-k, --keep-tokens`

+When you change a password in Linux using the `passwd` command, all authentication tokens associated with the user, such as passwords or possibly other forms of authentication, are typically reset.
+The `-k` option, however, modifies this behavior by ensuring that only expired authentication tokens are updated.
+Non-expired tokens, such as valid passwords or other credentials that haven't yet reached their expiration date, remain unchanged.

+Practical Use: This option is particularly useful in environments where multiple forms of authentication are used, and you want to enforce password changes for security reasons without affecting currently valid tokens.
+It helps in scenarios where, for example, forcing a password update due to a policy change without disrupting users who have recently updated their passwords.

+### `-r, --repository`
+* A `REPOSITORY`, in this context, refers to a place where user authentication data is stored.

+This specifies that the password change should be made in a specific password `REPOSITORY` rather than the default system password file (typically `/etc/shadow` on most Linux systems).

+* Linux systems can be configured to use alternative authentication methods, such as LDAP, NIS, or others, which might store their data in different repositories.

+---

+### `-R, --root CHROOT_DIR`

+The `-R` option specifies that the `passwd` command should operate in a `chroot` environment.

+* `chroot` is a Unix operation that changes the root directory for the current running process and its children, effectively isolating it from the rest of the system.

+This tells `passwd` to apply changes as if it were running inside the specified `CHROOT_DIR` directory, using configuration files from that directory instead of the system's root.

 <!-- ## Using `chage` -->